People whose ancestors profited from transatlantic slavery and its many related industries

 • We encourage the UK government and other former colonial powers to open a dialogue with CARICOM concerning the plan.

-• We welcome initiatives from the Royal Family, the Church of England, the Bank of England and other institutions, private and public, to analyse their role in transatlantic slavery, and their responsibilities to the descendants of the enslaved today, including making historical records and archive more accessible.
+• We welcome initiatives from the Royal Family, the Church of England, the Bank of England and other institutions, private and public, to analyse their role in transatlantic slavery, and their responsibilities to the descendants of the enslaved today, including making historical records and archives more accessible.

 • We support efforts to better inform the British public about the history and ongoing effects of transatlantic slavery.

-• We support initiatives by University College London, the universities of Glasgow and Lancaster and others to research the extent and impact of Britain’s transatlantic slavery industries.
+• We support initiatives by University College London, the universities of Glasgow and Lancaster, and others, to research the extent and impact of Britain’s transatlantic slavery industries.

 • We welcome the Dutch government’s recent apology for the Netherlands’ historic role in slavery, and note its establishment of a reparations fund to tackle the legacy of slavery in the Netherlands and its former colonies.